YKL-27/BMCS2203-Hotel-FAQ-Chatbot/README.md

-# Hotel FAQ Chatbot using Multinomial Logical Regression
+# Hotel FAQ Chatbot using Multinomial Logistic Regression

 ### Overview
 - This project implements a machine-learning-based FAQ chatbot for an imaginary hotel named Astra Imperium Hotel, located in Kuala Lumpur.